whoop-t/omni-preview.nvim/README.md

 # Omni Preview
-Lightweight and highly extensible plugin to manage previews for different filetypes.
+Lightweight and extensible neovim plugin to manage previews for different filetypes.
 This plugin provides a few of the simplest builtin previews, but generally aims to outsource complex or live previews to other plugins.
-This repository is more documentation than plugin, with a simple set of functions to glue everything together.
+OmniPreview aims to keep track of the most common preview plugins in the neovim ecosystem and provide simple configuration defaults to get them working quickly.

-**Works out of the box**:
+**Builtin**:
-- [x] Images Formats: `.png`, `.svg`, `.tiff`, `.jpeg`, `.html`, `.pdfs`
+- [x] Simple files: `.png`, `.svg`, `.tiff`, `.jpeg`, `.html`, `.pdfs`, etc.
 - [x] Frontend web servers (`node`, `deno`, `bun`) _Port is currently hardcoded_

-**Easy with third party plugins**
+**Works out of the box with third party**
 - [x] CSV
 - [x] Latex
 - [x] Markdown